-How to Naturally Train off Body Fat Without Stressing the Body
+Top 5 Exercises to Burn Fat Without Stressing the Body

 A strong and flexible body throughout life doesn’t have to cost a personal trainer or tons of self-discipline.
 And a strong and flexible body in balance is rarely a body that is trained often and hard.

-The exercise principles of this post are written in connection with my post about how to get naturally through menopause (which will be released very soon), but most people can benefit from these ideas, especially those who struggle with chronic stress, but also those who just like to train but don’t want to drain.
+The exercise principles in this post are written in connection with my post about how to get naturally through menopause, but most people can benefit from these ideas, especially those who struggle with chronic stress, but also those who just like to train but don’t want to drain.

 Training for those who suffer from stress - and for the many going through menopause - can be a balancing act, because you don’t want to trigger more of the stress hormone cortisol, that is so abundant in the body already, but you want to increase the production of the fat-burning and muscle-building youth hormones such as testosterone and growth hormone - and you also want to have a little more of the free happiness medicine endorphin and serotonin, and those things can very easily collide unless you set cunningly at it.